What Are the Best Ways to Keep Teams Engagement for Remote Employees

 Team Engagement Ideas

-Setting out clear goals, duties and responsibilities throughout the remote working period is vital if you want to avoid any confusion and ensure your employees stay motivated and hit their deadlines whilst at home.
-According to a study carried out by the University of Cardiff, 39% of remote workers often worked extra hours to get tasks their done or to help out colleagues – so making the most of this may prove very beneficial for your team.
+Taking these steps throughout the remote working period is vital if you want to avoid any confusion, ensure your employees stay motivated and hit their deadlines whilst at home.
+According to a study carried out by the University of Cardiff, 39% of remote workers often worked extra hours to get tasks their done or to help out colleagues – so making the most of this may prove very beneficial for your workplace.

-Collaboration is key!
 It’s all well telling your employees what needs to be done and expecting them to do it, but this will not keep them engaged.
 Actively including your employees in the idea planning and strategy process will give them the collaborative time with their colleagues to inspire one another and understand the reasoning behind their work.
 This is one of the many employee engagement ideas that gets lost when not in the office.
+Maintaining this over an extended period of time will be sure to encourage employees to stick with you in the long-term.

 What About Employee Engagement Ideas?

-Peer to peer feedback is a super easy way of ensuring your employees still improve and develop their skills as they work from home.
+This is a super easy way of ensuring your employees still improve and develop their skills as they work from home.
 Receiving feedback on their work will help motivate employees and make them feel recognised and empowered.
-Even more so if rewards are handed out to those who are doing exceptionally well!
+This will be even more so if rewards are handed out to those who are doing exceptionally well!
 It’s also great for checking and monitoring the standard of work being carried out across the board.
+This is also a great strategy to continue if a transition back to the office takes place in the future.

-One to One Check-ups can often slide out of your priority list when dealing with a big team.
-Especially for less confident team members, it's important to provide a space they can talk in.
-Whether they have an issue, grievance or everything is fine.
+More often than not, these can often slide out of your priority list when dealing with a big group.
+Especially for less confident participants, it's important to provide them with a space where they can express themselves properly and bring up any comments or concerns they may have.
+Whether they have an issue, grievance or just some work-related questions, this is a great strategy to keep up motivation across the board.

 Statistics to Show the Benefits of Remote Experiences

-Giving your employees the platform to bond and become familiar with one another during a event will produce a positive increase in performance over time.
-A 2006 Harvard study shown that performance is enhanced when working with a familiar team.
+- Giving your employees a platform to bond and become familiar with one another during a event will produce a positive increase in performance over time.
+A 2006 Harvard study shown that performance is enhanced when working with a familiar group of people.

-People who have a close friend at work are less likely to look elsewhere for a job and are more invested in the company, with employee satisfaction increasing by 50%.
-Virtual experiences are a fool proof way of creating friendships amongst your employees.
+- Virtual experiences are a fool proof way to create friendships amongst your employees.
+People who have a close friend at work are less likely to look elsewhere for a job and are more invested in the company, potentially increasing employee satisfaction by 50%.

 What Employee Engagement Activities are on the Market?

 The Virtual Social - This event is the perfect swap for the classic afterwork quiz – just online!
 This includes an interactive quiz platform and live event host.
-You’ll need to break into teams and go head to head across 8 different challenges.
-Use your teamwork skills and general knowledge to earn points for your team.
+You’ll need to break into seperate groups and go head to head across 8 different challenges.
+Use your teamwork skills and general knowledge to earn points for yourselves.

 Virtual Cocktail Making - This provides each participant with an at-home cocktail kit full of the same ingredients and equipment.
 Then, you can log on and learn how to make the drinks from a cocktail mixologist.